cc0407/cc0407/README.md

 <br />

-I am fascinated by front-end programming and game development.
+I am fascinated by front-end programming.
 If you are looking for an additional team member for any projects or just feel like picking my brain feel free to reach out!
-<br />Thanks for stopping by!<br />
+<br /><br />Thanks for stopping by!<br />

 ## Connect with me:
 [Personal Site][website]